alsosprachben/mnvkd/README.md

  5. datacenter-to-datacenter integrations.
  6. even regular application serving or web serving where latency is critical.

 That is, it is general-purpose, but capable of satisfying very special purposes.
-It is especially suited where existing tools are failing, or where cloud resources are not monetarily feasible.
+It is especially suited where existing tools are failing, like where third-party cloud or edge platforms are not monetarily feasible, and off-the-shelf alternative components are not available.

 ### Stackless Threading Framework